WWE News: Real Reason For Dolph Ziggler’s Heel Turn On ‘SmackDown’ Revealed

 Dolph Ziggler has been a top face for SmackDown since WWE’s brand split became official in July.
 He has been featured in some big matches, including a WWE Championship match with Dean Ambrose at WWE Summerslam and a handful of matches with The Miz over the Intercontinental title.
 The only issue is that aside from a few bright spots, he’s lost the majority of his matches on SmackDown over the last six months.

-Last night on SmackDown, the loss to Corbin may have been the final straw the broke the camel’s back.
+Last night on SmackDown, the loss to Corbin may have been the final straw that broke the camel’s back.
 His attack on Kalisto and other WWE Superstars came off like a natural heel turn, but there’s still the possibility of WWE officials using it to add depth to his face character on WWE television.
 As it turns out, Ziggler’s heel turn was done for a specific reason, and it’s just the beginning for Dolph Ziggler heading into 2017.

 According to a new report, Dolph Ziggler delivering a superkick to Kalisto was intended to be a full heel turn for him.
 There won’t be a slow burn where he apologizes to the WWE Universe and eventually undergoes a full character change on WWE television.
 His actions during last night’s edition of SmackDown was a full-fledged heel turn, and Dolph Ziggler will be acting as a heel going forward.